Carl Michael Bellman: Translations

 Bellman has been translated into at least 20 languages, including English, most notably by Paul Britten Austin, and German, including by Hannes Wader.
 German Communist leader Karl Liebknecht liked Bellman's songs and translated some into German.
 Hans Christian Andersen was one of the first to translate Bellman into Danish.
 Bellman's songs have been translated and recorded in Icelandic (by Bubbi), Italian, French, Finnish (for instance by Vesa-Matti Loiri), Russian, Chuvash and Yiddish.
 English interpretations have been recorded by William Clauson, Martin Best, Freddie Langrind made some Norwegian translations in 2008.
 Sven-Bertil Taube, Roger Hinchliffe and Martin Bagge.
 Schoolchildren two hundred years on still learn some of his songs, and several including Gubben Noak and Fjäriln vingad are known by heart by many Swedes.

 Books in English with translations of Bellman's work have been written by Charles Wharton Stork in 1917, Hendrik Willem van Loon in 1939, Paul Britten Austin, and the historian Michael Roberts.
-In English the most thorough treatment of Bellman's life is also by Britten Austin.
+In English, the most thorough treatment of Bellman's life is also by Britten Austin.
 Van Loon's The Last of the Troubadours: The Life and Music of Carl Michael Bellman (1740–1795) was inspired by a visit to Sweden, and tried to introduce the unknown Bellman to an American audience, but critics felt his version of twenty of the songs was "stiff and often ungraceful", not doing justice to their composer.

-Legacy
+Memorials

 Bellman was the subject of an 1844 ballet choreographed by August Bournonville.
 Bellman features as a character, along with Ulla Winblad and King Gustav III, in the first episode of the Swedish television series "Nisse Hults historiska snedsteg" (Nisse Hult's historical slips) by SVT Drama.
 Bellman appears with his cittern and various objects from Fredman's Epistles and Fredman's Songs on a 100 Swedish kronor postage stamp issued in 2014 and designed by Beata Boucht; he was shown on earlier Swedish stamps in 1940 and 1990, commemorating the 200th and 250th anniversaries of his birth, and again in 2006.
 Bellmansgatan in Stockholm's Södermalm district is named for Bellman; Stieg Larsson places the apartment of his Millennium trilogy hero Mikael Blomkvist in Bellmansgatan, which Dan Burstein and Arne de Keijzer suggest is meant to provide Bellman associations.

+Bellman jokes

 Swedish schoolchildren tell Bellman jokes about a person named Bellman, an antihero or modern-day trickster with little or no connection to the poet.
 The first known Bellman joke is in a book from 1835, which quoted a letter written in 1808 by a contemporary of Bellman.
 19th-century Bellman jokes were told by adults and focused on Bellman's life at court; they often related to sex.
 In the 20th century, the 'Bellman' character became generic, the jokes were told by schoolchildren, and often related to bodily functions.
 The jokes have been studied by anthropologists and psychologists since the 1950s.